 Don’t forget to include links to your social media accounts in your newsletter.
 MailChimp’s templates make these easy to add, and this is a simple way to help build your online presence.

 Tips for scheduling your email

 At the end of the presentation, Daniel and Jell review several email best practices.
 Be sure to pay special attention to your email subject line.
 Avoid using words that get your messages sent to spam and use a service like CoSchedule’s Email Subject Line Tester to help you write a line that gets more clicks.

 Also, make sure to send your email at a time when your audience is most likely to read it.
 It may take some trial and error, but when you send your message can significantly impact how many people read it.
 Tuesdays and Thursdays work well for many small businesses, but your best time will depend on your company and customers.

 Review your newsletter analytics

 Finally, Daniel and Jell go over some essential tips for reviewing analytics.
 They discuss benchmarks for open rates and click-through rates.
 They also emphasize that it will likely take a few months to see the impact of your newsletter on your business.

 MailChimp makes it easy for you to review the success of your newsletter.
 This information can help you to improve your strategy over time and share more content that your customers are interested in.

 We hope you enjoy the presentation.
-To stay in the loop about all our live masterclasses, join one of our Facebook groups.
-We’re continually sharing content to help your business grow and thrive.
+To stay in the loop about all our live masterclasses check out our Go Getters community.